genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

 ### Streamer Client

-The xlator plugin will enable a number of extension functions for streamer client explained below
+The xlator plugin enables a number of extension functions for the streamer client.
+These are explained below.

 #### Message extension functions

 `toGenesisSet`

-Converts a fix message to a GenesisSet.
+This converts a fix message to a GenesisSet.
 Optional parameters, list of fields:

 ```kotlin
 val set = message.toGenesisSet()